 Step Aspects to consider Kick-Off Meeting with PEA/ recipient representatives (and potentially other part- ners/stakeholders) Introduction Present an overview of the agenda.
-Discuss and agree on any last-minute changes and logistics including technical access Discuss the detailed agenda, including division of responsibilities and tasks Any other aspects worth discussing and taking into account Conduct PEA management Interviews Conduct joint or separate interviews with relevant departments/functions Involve relevant persons as defined during the preparation phase Understand processes and structure at the PEA/recipient organization Focused Discussions with individual PEA departments/ functions of various topics Facilitated by the PEA/recipient management or the designated point of contact at the PEA/recipient organization - responsibilities have to be determined during the preparation phase, ensuring active participation and access to technology Protocol the meetings consider data protection, &gt; Section 2.3.1 Privacy Check Conduct virtual site visits Access to sites by PEA/recipient and KfW national experts Check safety and security of the site(s) Check deployment of tools and equipment to allow capturing of site situation (e.g. &gt; Drones, &gt; Cameras, 360° Cameras - as planned, see above) Where possible, conduct interviews with project-affected people (PAP) by KfW staff in th absence of parties whom they may perceive as intimidating (two alternative modalities: or remote interviews by KfW PM and technical experts using &gt; collaboration tools or interviews by KfW national expert to be conducted and reported in advance Follow permit requirements Document Review Request to receive the relevant documents well ahead of the start of the appraisal missi It is useful to have already reviewed the documents prior to the interviews in order to as relevant questions Where necessary, ask the PEA/recipient representatives to be available during the docum review sessions to allow clarification of questions Cross check against applicable standards and legal requirements and against the existin management system.
-Appropriately challenge information provided Highlight any information gap and request supplemental info Closing Meeting Date and time should be confirmed during the kick-off meeting at the latest Share draft appraisal meeting minutes with all invited participants at least two days (or as agreed with the PEA) before the closing meeting The key project parties (e.g., PEA/recipient representatives and management, PM, techni expert, E&amp;S expert, etc.) should be present at the closing meeting.
-Representatives of ot relevant sector ministries and authorities should be invited as well Ensure the meeting dial-in details are circulated in advance Summarize the key appraisal findings in a PowerPoint presentation or similar, including the timeframe of the next steps in project preparation If the closing meeting presentation is to be distributed, care should be taken to remove or redact confidential and sensitive information Thank participants for their time and support during the project appraisal mission If possible, conclude with signing of the appraisal mission meeting minutes or agree on the expected date by which KfW will receive the signed appraisal mission meeting minutes, or the basis of which the Separate Agreement will be drafted ding division of responsibilities and tasks ng and taking into account ws with relevant departments/functions ed during the preparation phase are at the PEA/recipient organization anagement or the designated point of contact at the onsibilities have to be determined during the preparation on and access to technology ata protection, > Section 2.3.1 Privacy Check nd KfW national experts ite(s) uipment to allow capturing of site situation ameras - as planned, see above) vs with project-affected people (PAP) by KfW staff in the ay perceive as intimidating (two alternative modalities: and technical experts using > collaboration tools or to be conducted and reported in advance ocuments well ahead of the start of the appraisal mission. ed the documents prior to the interviews in order to ask ipient representatives to be available during the document ion of questions andards and legal requirements and against the existing ly challenge information provided l request supplemental info ed during the kick-off meeting at the latest nutes with all invited participants at least two days re the closing meeting recipient representatives and management, PM, technical e present at the closing meeting.
-Representatives of other horities should be invited as well are circulated in advance ngs in a PowerPoint presentation or similar, including n project preparation n is to be distributed, care should be taken to remove or nformation and support during the project appraisal mission of the appraisal mission meeting minutes or agree on the eceive the signed appraisal mission meeting minutes, on Agreement will be drafted RMMV Guidebook | 89
+Discuss and agree on any last-minute changes and logistics including technical access Discuss the detailed agenda, including division of responsibilities and tasks Any other aspects worth discussing and taking into account Conduct PEA management Interviews Conduct joint or separate interviews with relevant departments/functions Involve relevant persons as defined during the preparation phase Understand processes and structure at the PEA/recipient organization Focused Discussions with individual PEA departments/functions of various topics Facilitated by the PEA/recipient management or the designated point of contact at the PEA/recipient organization - responsibilities have to be determined during the preparation phase, ensuring active participation and access to technology Protocol the meetings consider data protection, > Section 2.3.1 Privacy Check Conduct virtual site visits Access to sites by PEA/recipient and KfW national experts Check safety and security of the site(s) Check deployment of tools and equipment to allow capturing of site situation (e.g. > Drones, > Cameras, 360° Cameras - as planned, see above) Where possible, conduct interviews with project-affected people (PAP) by KfW staff in the absence of parties whom they may perceive as intimidating (two alternative modalities: or remote interviews by KfW PM and technical experts using > collaboration tools or interviews by KfW national expert to be conducted and reported in advance Follow permit requirements Document Review Request to receive the relevant documents well ahead of the start of the appraisal mission.
+It is useful to have already reviewed the documents prior to the interviews in order to ask relevant questions Where necessary, ask the PEA/recipient representatives to be available during the document review sessions to allow clarification of questions Cross check against applicable standards and legal requirements and against the existing management system.
+Appropriately challenge information provided Highlight any information gap and request supplemental info Closing Meeting Date and time should be confirmed during the kick-off meeting at the latest Share draft appraisal meeting minutes with all invited participants at least two days (or as agreed with the PEA) before the closing meeting The key project parties (e.g., PEA/recipient representatives and management, PM, technical expert, E&S expert, etc.) should be present at the closing meeting.
+Representatives of other relevant sector ministries and authorities should be invited as well Ensure the meeting dial-in details are circulated in advance Summarize the key appraisal findings in a PowerPoint presentation or similar, including the timeframe of the next steps in project preparation If the closing meeting presentation is to be distributed, care should be taken to remove or redact confidential and sensitive information Thank participants for their time and support during the project appraisal mission If possible, conclude with signing of the appraisal mission meeting minutes or agree on the expected date by which KfW will receive the signed appraisal mission meeting minutes, on the basis of which the Separate Agreement will be drafted

-3.1.3.3 Environmental and Social Considerations of

-Virtual Appraisal Missions
+3.1.3.3 Environmental and Social Considerations of Virtual Appraisal Missions